jimfulton/zodb-jsonb-experiment/README.rst

 <https://www.postgresql.org/docs/9.6/static/datatype-json.html>`_.
 JSON is similar in many ways to pickles, and pickle data can be represented as JSON.
-Like pickle, JSON is dynamic in nature, providing much more flexability than traditional RDBMS tables.
+Like pickle, JSON is dynamic in nature, providing much more flexibility than traditional RDBMS tables.
 If ZODB data were stored in JSON format, then they could be viewed and, more importantly, searched in Postgres directly.